behroozbc/Seminar-KG-Hosting/slides.md

   - might have billions of facts.
 - Data model
   - A KG is technically a semantic network.
-  - a directed or undirected graph consisting of vertices which represent concepts, and edges, which represent semantic relations between concepts.
+  - A directed or undirected graph consisting of vertices which represent concepts, and edges, which represent semantic relations between concepts.
  - Heterogeneity
    - KGs by nature have a flexible schema and the host have to support it.